About Me

 International Board Certified Lactation Consultant, IBCLC, is the highest certification for lactation professionals.

 Other providers (physicians, nurses, midwifes, doulas, etc.) may have lactation knowledge and experience, but only IBCLCs meet the rigorous qualifications for lactation-specific classroom education & clinical hours under a certified mentor.
-IBCLCs are required to receive lactation-specific continuing ed every 5 years, so we are usually up-to-date on new research and information.
+IBCLCs are required to receive lactation-specific continuing education every 5 years, so we should be up-to-date on new research and latest information.
 Not all providers are equally educated or experienced, and not all Lactation Consultants are IBCLCs!

-If you have already received lactation advice but are still struggling, it is definitely worthwhile to keep looking until your concerns are addressed.
+If you have already received lactation advice but are still struggling, there's help out there.
+It is definitely worthwhile to keep looking until your concerns are addressed, I hope I can help!

 Suspect a tongue tie?

-As a lactation consultant, I've become increasingly interested in infant oral function.
-Much of my continuing ed has been on this topic, and the more I learn, the more I understand how important it is!
-I'm fascinated by how necessary good function and posture are for feeding, as well as for many other skills & development throughout life.
+As an IBCLC, I've become increasingly interested in infant oral function.
+Much of my continuing education has been on this topic, and the more I learn, the more I understand how absolutely important it is!
+I'm fascinated by how necessary good oral function and posture are not only for feeding, but also for other skills, development and health throughout life.

-I've worked with hundreds of tongue-tied babies, and I understand how impactful ties can be.
-While I cannot make diagnoses as an IBCLC, we can identify various signs/symptoms commonly associated with ties (e.g. reflux, gas, painful nursing, poor weight gain, etc.), and I can educate you about the process of addressing ties, make referrals, direct you towards trusted local resources, and be your consultant throughout the process.
+I've worked with hundreds of tongue-tied babies and their parents, and I understand how impactful ties can be.
+While I cannot make diagnoses as an IBCLC, we can identify various signs/symptoms commonly associated with ties (e.g. reflux, gas, painful nursing, poor weight gain, etc.), and I can educate and advise about the process of addressing ties, make referrals, direct you towards trusted local resources, and be your consultant throughout the process.

 (See blog post about tongue tie for more info).